 • Convenient Location: Just 750 meters to Norseman IGA and local shops.

-This property at 127 Roberts Street, Norseman is a three bedroom, one bathroom house listed for sale by Laurie Fyfe and Lea Dowsett at Esperance Real Estate.
+This property at 127 Roberts Street, Norseman is a three bedroom, one bathroom house sold by Laurie Fyfe and Lea Dowsett at Esperance Real Estate on 15 Jan 2025.

 By January 1895 there were over 200 miners working the goldfields here, and the Mining Warden, Arthur Hicks, requested declare a townsite.
 The local progress association soon added pressure for a townsite, and lots were surveyed in April 1895.
 A number of names were proposed for the townsite, but local usage of Norseman resulted in the Minister for Lands selecting this name.
 The townsite was gazetted in May 1895.
 The Aboriginal name of the area is Jimberlana.